-In Upper School pupils have a subject-based approach in line with the National Curriculum.
+In upper school pupils have a subject-based approach in line with the National Curriculum.
 As in Key Stage 1, it is hoped that knowledge extends beyond the boundaries of the current guidelines wherever possible and include opportunities for development of individual interests.
-In addition to the subjects specified in the National Curriculum pupils have French lessons twice a week.
+In addition to the subjects specified in the National Curriculum pupils have French lessons once a week.

-Pupils in Years 3 and 4 are taught English, Mathematics, Science, History, Geography, Art and Religious Studies by their class teachers and receive specialist teaching in French, Music, PE and Games.
+Pupils in Years 3 and 4 are taught English, Mathematics, Science, History, Geography, Art , PSHE, Computing, French and RE by their class teachers and receive specialist teaching in Music, PE and Games.
 Thus, there is be a greater focus on the skills, knowledge and understanding required in each subject discipline.
 However, despite this subject-based structure teachers draw strands of learning together and make connections between the different subjects, adopting a cross-curricular approach when appropriate.

-Literacy is taught using a range of methods and there is a strong focus on extended writing.
+English is taught using a range of methods and there is a strong focus on extended writing.
 Big Write sessions, dedicated writing days and participation in short story competitions help to promote creativity and improve technical understanding.
-A love of reading is encouraged through Book Week, cross-curricular activities (such as a Roald Dahl inspired concert), library time and regular and varied opportunities to read within the class.
+A love of reading is encouraged through Book Week, Share a Story assemblies, cross-curricular activities (such as a Roald Dahl inspired concert), library time and regular and varied opportunities to read within the class.

-Upper School pupils have a specially designed Maths programme which includes preparation for national SATS assessments in Year 6.
+Upper school pupils follow the White Rose Maths mastery programme which includes preparation for national curriculum assessments in Year 6.
 Pupils are stretched and challenged to go beyond the expectations of the National Curriculum and high achievers may be taught alongside children in older year groups.